amitnmeir/selectiveMLE/README.md

 More elaborate demonstrations can be found in the scripts `lassoMLE example script.R` and `mvtnorm example script.R` at the top of this repository.
-The latter now logs progress and prints results with `knitr::kable` and simple ASCII histograms so that it can be run easily in a terminal session.
+The latter now logs progress and prints results with `knitr::kable` and ASCII histograms produced by `txtplot` so that it can be run easily in a terminal session.

 ## Running tests